jpiechowka/rust-ray-tracer-challenge/README.md

 ## License

-RustBoy is free, open source and permissively licensed!
+Rust ray tracer is free, open source and permissively licensed!
 Except where noted (below and/or in individual files), all code in this repository is dual-licensed under either:

 * MIT License (`LICENSE-MIT` file or http://opensource.org/licenses/MIT)
 * Apache License, Version 2.0 (`LICENSE-APACHE` file or http://www.apache.org/licenses/LICENSE-2.0)